-Ahmed Al-Salim is a scientist at ESR’s National Centre for Radiation Science (NCRS) based in Christchurch.
+Ahmed Al-Salim is a senior scientist at ESR’s National Centre for Radiation Science (NCRS) based in Christchurch.

 Ahmed earned his BSc/PgDip in Science, Geography and Environmental Science at The University of Auckland.